-To operate the Paper Roll Feeder, the main switch on the Printer must be in the "on" position.
+To operate the Paper Roll Feeder, the main switch on the Printer must be in the "on" position and the emergency switch must be in released (upper) position.

-If the switch marked "Off Auto" is switched to "Auto", the red power lamp will light up, and depending on the paper position, the feeder motor may start.
-The paper feeding is controlled by a photo sensor and this will always keep a "slack" in the paper between the Paper Roll Feeder and the Printer.
+When turned on, the green power lamp will light up and depending on the paper position, the feeder motor may start.
+The paper feeding is controlled by a laser distance sensor and this will always keep a "slack" in the paper between the Paper Roll Feeder and the Printer.
 The Paper Roll Feeder will automatically feed paper when needed.
+The paper is feed with a speed depending on the distance from the sensor to the paper.
+Long distance = low speed, short distance = high speed.